biovoxxel/bv3dbox/index.md

 # BioVoxxel 3D Box (bv3dbox)

-The known [BioVoxxel Toolbox](https://github.com/biovoxxel/BioVoxxel-Toolbox) functions now for 2D and 3D images in one place.
+Most of the known [BioVoxxel Toolbox](https://github.com/biovoxxel/BioVoxxel-Toolbox) functions now for 2D and 3D images in one place.
+All functions are heavily based on GPU computing via the fabulous [CLIJ2 library](url)

 ![image](https://user-images.githubusercontent.com/10721817/151507835-a243ccfd-913b-4f5d-bddb-0a4ed2433005.png)